 Do you remember the last time you went on a two-week vacation?
 The week leading prior to your vacation was probably the most productive week you had in months!
 Because you were excited to go on vacation and there is no way on earth you wanted to work during your vacation.
 So you got everything that needed to be done as quickly and as efficiently as possible.

 When you set work goals only

 Let’s look at what happens when you set professional goals only.
 You probably end up procrastinating because you have the whole day to get it done.
 And you can always work on it after dinner.
-Plus, you don’t really have anything plan for the weekend.
-So you might spend couple hours on Saturday working on your work goals.
+Plus, you don’t really have anything planned for the weekend.
+So you might spend couple of hours on Saturday working on your work goals.
 And then your work occupies your whole life just because you are not actively setting goals in other areas of your life.

 Having fun as an adult requires time and planning

 Getting together with your friends requires planning.
 None of it will happen on autopilot.
-You need to take ownership of the quality of your life the same way you are taking ownership of the quality of work.
+You need to take ownership of the quality of your life the same way you are taking ownership of the quality of your work.
 It’s no different.